-| Description | Prairie Flame Shining Sumac (Rhus copallina var latifolia) is a Sumac that has brilliant fall foliage color.
+| Description | Prairie Flame Shining Sumac (Rhus copallina var latifolia) is a large, colony-forming shrub or small tree with brilliant fall foliage.
 A selection by the Morton Arboretum of the native Shining Sumac. |

 |---|---|